GETTING STARTED IN MOTORCYCLE RACING WITH THE BELFAST & DISTRICT MOTOR CLUB

 • Motor Cycle Union of Ireland Standing Regulations (for Road Races and Short Circuits and Pre 1973 Classic Racing).

-Together these documents provide important information that a competitor should try to familiarise themselves with must ensure that he or she is able to gain the most from the sport and the competitions they choose to enter.
+Together these documents provide important information that a competitor should try to familiarise themselves with to ensure that he or she is able to gain the most from the sport and the competitions they choose to enter.

 These documents are available in the ‘DOWNLOAD‘ section of our website or on the MCUI (UC) website… mcui-uc.org.uk